farm-ng/amiga-dev-kit/website/docs/examples/controller_header/README.md

 a predefined path.
 Once a track is set, the robot can also traverse it in a few unique ways:

-1. Reversing the Track
+1. **Reversing the Track**:
-After the Amiga robot has learned a track, it's not restricted to following it in just the direction it was taught.
+After the Amiga has learned a track, it's not restricted to following it in just the direction it was taught.
 The end point of the learned track can seamlessly become the starting point, provided the robot is oriented towards its recorded initial position.
 This allows the robot to navigate environments bidirectionally, offering greater autonomy and adaptability in dynamic settings.

-2. Initiating from Intermediate Points
+2. **Initiating from Intermediate Points**:
 You don't always have to start the robot from the beginning of a track.
 The controller is smart enough to allow track following from any intermediate point within the path.
 This is especially useful if the robot needs to start its journey from a point that's not the